How To Achieve Compliant Email Marketing

 Make sure you have permission to send emails.

-When sending out mass emails, it’s essential to make sure you have the permission of your recipients to do so.
+When sending out mass emails, as part of your GDPR email marketing strategy, it’s essential to make sure you have the permission of your recipients to do so.
 You can obtain an email list from your subscribers who have opted-in to receive messages from you or using an opt-in form on your website.

 Your email’s header information is essential for a few reasons:

-The subject line of your email should accurately reflect the content of the message.
+The subject line of your GDPR email marketing campaign, should accurately reflect the content of the message.
 You can’t trick people into opening your email by using a misleading or false subject line.

-Your subject line is one of the first things your recipients will see when they receive your email, it’s essential to make sure it accurately reflects the content of your message.
+Your subject line is one of the first things your recipients will see when they receive your email.
+So it’s essential to make sure it accurately reflects the content of your message.
 A deceptive subject line can flag your email as spam or delete it without being opened.

 Identify the message as an ad

-All promotional emails should be labelled as ads, either in the subject line or in the body of the email.
-This helps recipients know what to expect from the message and prevents them from being deceived by a misleading subject line.
+In the context of GDPR email marketing, label all promotional emails as ads, either in the subject line or in the body of the email.
+This action helps recipients understand the message’s nature and prevents deceptive subject lines.

 Keep your email list clean by regularly removing people who have opted out or bounced back as undeliverable.